ajay1685/ajay1685.github.io/_pages/cv.md

   * Whole slide multiplex analysis
   * 3D volume processing and analysis for confocal z-stacks
   * Tracking cells for timelapse imaging
-* Machine learning and data anaysis
+* Machine learning and data analysis
-  * Segmentation of cells and idetify regions for the whole slide images
+  * Segmentation of cells and identify regions for the whole slide images
 * Raman chemical imaging
   * Map crystalline domain for implant material (Poly-L-lactic acid) using Raman imaging.
   * Analyse Raman spectral imaging data with Matlab